maxFleming05/Fantasy-Football-Analysis/README.md

-# Fantasy-Football-Anaylsis
+# Fantasy-Football-Analysis
-To store the research and anaylsis conducted in class
+To store the research and analysis conducted in class